AIRTucha/board/README.md

 ## File handling

 File handling is implemented via a very simple library based on Node.js *fs*.
 Practically it contains functions to read, write and parse files.
 Files are represented by a higher-order function which takes a function from Node.js *Buffer* to arbitrary Elm type.
-The data itself is enclosed inside of a closure so that it is not directly accessible at Elm side without proper handling.
+The data itself is enclosed inside of closure so that it is not directly accessible at Elm side without proper handling.
 There are two standard parsers: *string* and *dict*.
 Also, there are functions specialized on the encoding of Elm types to File: *fromString* and *fromDict*.
 The last but not least there is *getContentType* function which returns *content-type* based on file name.
 The function powers *static*.

 # Known limitations

 It was an experimental project which was mainly done to investigate the possibility of adapting Elm architecture for back-end development at the same time as improving my knowledge of Node.js APIs.

-Due to the nature of Elm architecture and underlining Node.js the system in a current condition is not capable of handling multi-threaded application.
+Due to the nature of Elm architecture and Node.js, the system in a current condition is not capable of handling multi-threaded application.
 Implementation of such a functionality is way beyond the scope of the project right now.

 The project was started right before Elm 0.19 was released.
 The version of Elm dramatically changed the way native code is handled.
 Native code is entirely forbidden for third-party libraries since the release.
-Therefore the project didn't get any support from the main stream Elm community, and it will never be available at the package manager.
+Therefore the project didn't get any support from the mainstream Elm community, and it will never be available at the package manager.
 Also, due to dramatic changes in the infrastructure of Elm, the 0.18 and older version might be eventually discontinued.

 Since it is essentially a single person pet project, there is a significant lack of testing, especially the production one.
 I will personally be happy to see the project based on the library, but you have to be aware of risks.